ArthurHeitmann/arctic_shift/README.md

 course you have seemingly infinite disk space.

 With the helper scripts in this repository you can quickly get started.
-For working with zst_blocks files though a cli, go to the [zst_blocks repository](https://github.com/ArthurHeitmann/zst_blocks_format).

-For using the helper scripts:

 (You need at least Python 3.10)